kr-colab/disperseNN2/docs/source/vignette.rst

 		>             --pairs_encode 100 \
 		>	      > vignette/output_dir/training_history_12345.txt

-After the run completes, let's visualize the training history:
+After the run completes, you can visualize the training history.
+This will create a plot of the training and validation loss declining over epochs of training, ``vignette/output_dir/training_history_12345.txt_plot.pdf``:

 .. code-block:: console